lkiesow/matrix-notification/README.md

-# GitHub Actions to Sens Matrix Notifications
+# GitHub Actions to Send Matrix Notifications

 This actions will easily let you send notifications to Matrix rooms.